Surface area:

 Mothers have had a hard time getting gum

-out of their little girls pretty long hair.
+out of their little girls once pretty long hair.

 Necklaces: